olaplassen/ESP32_IoTHub_telemtry/README.md

 # ESP32_IoTHub_telemtry

 This library is a port of the Microsoft Azure IoT device SDK for C to Arduino.
 It is an Arduino script for ESP32 to generate IoTHub messages with telemetry data from a connected BME280 sensor.
+The script is intended to send data to IoThHub with the correct systemproperties which in turn fires an event and updates the corresponding Azure Digital Twins value.

+Information flow:

+ESP32 + BME280 -> Azure IoTHub -> Azure Event Grid -> Azure Function -> Azure Digital twins.

 ## Prerequisites
 You should have the following ready before beginning with your board: